Plaristote/crails/doc-controller.md

 # Controllers
 Crails controllers are located in `app/controllers`.
-They inherits the ControllerBase class, which brings a few features such as CSRF security,
+They inherits the ControllerBase class, which brings a few features such as CSRF security, view rendering tools,

 # Write a controller
 This is what a Crails controller looks like: